anant-sogani/a/test-news/README.md

 - Render the headlines on the HTML page.

 ## Output
 A neat list of headlines.
-See a [sample.](https://github.com/anant-sogani/a/blob/master/test-news/output.png)
+See [sample](https://github.com/anant-sogani/a/blob/master/test-news/output.png).

 ## Note
 All *your* code runs on the client side (in the browser). **No** server side